KJB88/Full-Stack-Development-Portfolio/README.md

             <a href="https://github.com/KJB88">Github</a>
         </p>
         <p>
-            This is the collection of all the projects for Web Development.
+            This is the collection of all the projects for Web Development and Full Stack Development.
         </p>
     </div>
 </section>